Rule-Based Explanations for Retrieval-Augmented LLM Systems: Experimental Evaluation

-Therefore, when posed with a specific \keyword{HotpotQA}\ question, we define $\mathbf{s}$ as the set of sources that we provide to the LLM.
-The question and other input components are defined under $\mathbf{c}$, since they are not the focus of our present formulation.
-To maintain consistent granularity across context sources and supporting facts, our definition of $\mathbf{s}$ treats each \emph{sentence} from each context source as a unique source.
-When these sentences (sources) are inserted into a RAG prompt, we ensure that they appear in their original order (i.e., we partially reconstruct the context ``document'' sources from the sentences present).
-We provide different numbers of sources throughout the experiment, typically ensuring that some number of supporting sources are included.

-Meanwhile, we define two complementary output predicates, $O_{correct}$ and $O_{incorrect}$, as described in Section \ref{subsec:rule-design}.
-The predicate function first attempts to judge a predicted answer's correctness via simple regular expression matching against the ground truth answer.
-If there is no match, it asks an LLM (also \keyword{gpt-4o-mini-2024-07-18}) to judge correctness.
+Meanwhile, we define two complementary output predicates, $O_{consistent}$ and $O_{inconsistent}$, which attempt to classify answers predicted by the LLM based on their consistency w.r.t. the ground truth answer.
+The predicate function first attempts to judge a predicted answer's correctness via deterministic string matching against the ground truth answer.
+If the answers do not match, they are posed to an LLM (\keyword{gpt-5-mini-2025-08-07}) that judges the equivalency of the candidate answer w.r.t. the ground truth answer.
+The full implementation details for the string matching and ``LLM-as-a-judge'' procedures are provided in Appendix \ref{sec:appendix_prompts}.
 Under this formulation, our algorithms will mine the following two types of rules:

 \begin{enumerate}